 It’s safe to presume you are here because you are looking to buy the French Open tickets for the season’s second Grand Slam tennis tournament this year.
 And if you are wondering how much do these Roland-Garros tickets cost, then we have the entire rundown of exactly that.
 Read on.

-The 2020 edition of the French Open will see Rafael Nadal and Ash Barty kick-start the tournament as the defending champions in the men’s and women’s singles competition.
+The 2023 edition of the French Open will see Rafael Nadal and Iga Swiatek kick-start the tournament as the defending champions in the men’s and women’s singles competition.

-When will the 2020 French Open be played?
+When will the 2023 French Open be Played?

-This forthcoming edition of the French Open was supposed to begin with its qualifying rounds from May 18 to May 22 while the main draw of the tournament was going to kick-start on May 24 and end on June 7, 2020 with the men’s singles final.
+This forthcoming edition of the French Open will begin with its qualifying rounds from May 22 to May 26 while the main draw of the tournament will start from Sunday, May 28 and end on Sunday, June 11, 2023 with the men’s singles final.

-When do the French Open 2020 tickets go on sale?
+When do the French Open 2023 Tickets go on Sale?

 Typically the French Open tickets can be bought from January of the year in which the tournament is played but those are for club members only.
-For the general public, tickets for this year’s French Open will be on sale from March 4.
+For the general public, tickets for this year’s French Open will be on sale from the first week of March.
 These are the premium packages.

 Sale of the rest of the packages for general public will start on March 25 but disabled people can start buying their French Open tickets from March 11 this year.

-The resale service for the French Open tickets for 2020 was to go on till April, 2020 while Last Minute Tickets could be bought on May 6.
-However, with the French Open rescheduled, this will be revisited by the organisers later.
+The resale service for the French Open tickets for 2023 will go on till April, 2020 while Last Minute Tickets can be bought in May.

-How much do the French Open tickets cost for 2020?
+How Much Do the French Open Tickets Cost for 2023?

 The ticket prices for the French Open can range between €20 for the outside courts during the qualifying rounds to €325 for the men’s singles final Gold category ticket.